RiyadhKh4n/CoinFrog/README.md

 1. I want to easily understand the purpose of the site and learn how to use the program.

-2. I want to be able to find out information of any cryptocurrency of their choice.
+2. I want to be able to find out live cryptocurrency information

 3. I want to be able to calculate the USD needed in order to purchase x amount of coins